A journey that takes you from the top of the Pyrenees, through the Moorish legends of Spain, and onto the Portuguese coastline.

 You wake up in a city adorned with the most sensual palace of Europe, the Alhambra.

-Your afternoon is blessed with a visit to the Alhambra*.
+Your morning is blessed with a visit to this famous monument.
 When you look at it, you’re transported to the tales of 1,001 Nights.
 Originally a fortress and then a palace, this UNESCO World Heritage site will seize your imagination.

-You spend tonight in Granada.
-Use this time to discover tapas restaurants and more of the culinary delights.
+Use your evening in Granada to discover tapas restaurants and more of the culinary delights.

-*Sometimes this day will be reversed, and you will visit the Alhambra in the morning.
+*Sometimes this day will be reversed, and you will visit the Alhambra in the afternoon.

 Included Activities